kittykatattack/ga/README.md

 - An optional `load` state that lets you run actions while assets are loading.
 You can use the `load` state to add a loading progress bar.
 - A fast and focused canvas-based rendering engine.
+- A plugins.js file full of extra features.
+Just copy/paste the code you want to use into your game.
+Or, if you're not worried about the file size, just link the whole thing.
 - Yes, Ga is mobile friendly!
-- Yes, Ga is less than 6k minified and gzipped!
+- Yes, the core GA.js engine is less than 6k minified and gzipped!
+  It's all you need to start making any game.

 Coming very soon...
 -------------------

-(These will be in new file called plugins.js):
+(These will be in plugins.js):

 - A complete 2D geometric and tile-based collision system.
 - Tiled Editor map support (for both flat 2D and isometric maps).